CloudVLab/qwiklabs-content-bundle-spec/course-template-bundle-spec.md

 image: gcp-intro-course-image.png
 badge: gcp-intro-course-badge.png

-# Estimated time to take the course, in days
+# Estimated time to take the course, in minutes
-estimated_duration_days: 1
+estimated_duration_minutes: 60

 # Pseudo-deprecated legacy field that we would like to remove
 max_hot_labs: 30